Your conservative stance concerning Netflix at the Cannes Film Festival last week came as a surprise, especially from the master of transgression.

 “We must humble ourselves before the big screen,” you said at Cannes.

-Maybe it’s time to also humble ourselves before the unprecedented access to the hearts and minds of viewers that streaming services may afford European filmmakers in the US and around the world... regardless of the size of the screen.
+Maybe it’s time to also humble ourselves before the unprecedented access to the hearts and minds of viewers that streaming services like Netflix allow European filmmakers in the US and around the world... regardless of the size of the screen.